pranavpr/cardinfo.github.io/_posts/2019-12-17-times-prime-membership-review.md

 ### Drawbacks

 Removal of many membership programs like Swiggy Super, BB Star and removal of monthly discount offers on Bigbasket made me not to renew the membership.
-The only worthwhile subscriptions remaining now are Gourmet Passport and Gaana Plus.
+The only worthwhile memberships remaining now are Gourmet Passport, Zee5 and Gaana Plus.
 Given the conditions prevailing now, I highly doubt anyone can utilize the Gourmet Passport benefits.
-Gaana Plus is available at a significantly lower rate and it doesn't make any sense to obtain that via Times Prime route.
 Times Prime should introduce new memberships and offers to make this program great and relevant again.

 ### Verdict

 Times Prime Membership is one of its kind and is a great initiative on consolidating the multiple memberships.
 It certainly removes the hassle of managing multiple accounts and subscriptions making members' life simpler.
 However removal of many fantastic subscriptions like Swiggy Super, BB Star has made this program less attractive.
-Absence of lucrative partner discounts and experience offers has rendered this program unattractive.
+Absence of lucrative partner discounts and experience offers has pushed this program on back foot.
 Times Prime should look out for new partnerships and introduce new memberships and offers to make this program great again.
-Until then, I am downgrading the rating from 4.5 to 3.
+Until then, I am downgrading the rating from 4.5 to 4.

-{% include star-rating-single.html rating=3.0 %}
+{% include star-rating-single.html rating=4.0 %}

 If you're still interested in getting Times Prime membership, use coupon code **TP003** after clicking on URL below to get a discount of Rs.
 50.

 <a href="https://l.cardinfo.in/timesprime" target="_blank" class="btn btn-lg btn-danger btn-block post-element mt-2" rel="noopener"><i class="ci-pen"></i> Join Times Prime</a>

-_What do you think of Times Prime membership program?
+_What do you think of the Times Prime membership program?
 Let me know your experience in comments below._